gessyavila91/GessysResumeLaravel/docs/introduction.md

 # Introduction

-Welcome to the Application!
+Welcome to the GessyResumeWebApp!
 This document provides an overview of the application, including its purpose, features, and target audience.

 ## Purpose